Welcome to Geeky PT,

 About Me

 My passion for healthcare stems from my family history.
 During World War II, my great grandfather passed away, leaving behind his young family.
 My grandfather, being the eldest child, felt personally responsible for the welfare of his mother and siblings.
-So, he lied about his age and joined the Navy at 15 years old.
-Much to no one’s surprise, he returned with severe Post Traumatic Stress Disorder (PTSD) and gave in to alcohol and nicotine addiction.
+So, he joined the Navy at just 15 years old.
+Much to no one’s surprise, he returned with severe Post Traumatic Stress Disorder (PTSD) and succumbed to alcohol and nicotine addiction.
 The impacts of his poor mental health treatment are still felt generations later.
 I always wondered to myself “If this ONE person got the healthcare that they so desperately needed, how much better could the lives of so many others be?”
 So I’m here to make a positive difference in as many lives as I can.

 My road to acceptance for graduate school has been a difficult one.
-I’m first generation, meaning neither of my parents hold a college degree.
+I’m first generation, meaning neither of my parents holds a college degree.
 My spouse and I have been laid off from our miscellany of jobs several times.
 We’ve had to move a couple of times.
-My 99.99% effective birth control has failed more than once.
 There’s been a global pandemic.
 It’s a lot.
-I had neither the greatest or worst scores during my undergraduate career but I make up for it in determination and perseverance.
+I had neither the greatest nor worst scores during my undergraduate career, but I made up for it with determination and perseverance.
 I could have spent my time dwelling on why so many obstacles have been thrown my way.
-I prefer look at the situation I have at hand and where I want to be then figure out how to get from one to the other.
+I prefer to look at the situation I have at hand and where I want to be then figure out how to get from one to the other.
 And I choose to just keep pushing forward.